ndaneil/matterdoor/README.md

     return getFilePath(path, prefix_chip_root_dir)
 ```
 Node that in the case of using `relativeToZap`, the path is joined to the path of the `zapFile`.
-In the [matter template](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/matter/template) the [template.zap](https://github.com/nrfconnect/sdk-nrf/blob/main/samples/matter/template/src/template.zap) file contains the following values:
+In the [matter template](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/matter/template) the [template.zap](https://github.com/nrfconnect/sdk-nrf/blob/main/samples/matter/template/src/template.zap) file contains the following section:

 ``` json
  "package": [